Be Body Positive Facilitator Training

 About the Training

 The Be Body Positive Facilitator Training was designed with both student leaders and educators in mind.
 The training is for high school and college students, and staff who work at middle schools, high schools, colleges, and community organizations.
-You will have access to the training contents for four months from the date of registration.
+You will have access to the training content for four months from the date of registration.
 If you are a professional in another capacity, you can still take the training to become licensed to use our curriculum.
-Learn more on the Fundamentals for Treatment Providers page.
+Learn more on the Be Body Positive Fundamentals Home Study Course page.
 Please contact us at [email protected] if you have questions.

 Read below for information about training options for teams and individuals.